-According to data from Morningstar, emerging markets stocks are by far the most popular stocks this year.
-In fact, they've seen inflows of more than $18 billion.
+According to data from Morningstar, emerging-markets stocks were by far the most popular stocks of 2009, with inflows of more than $18 billion.

-Those inflows, in turn, have helped emerging markets stocks rapidly increase in value.
-Even the plain-Jane Vanguard Emerging Markets Index, a megacap focused collection of international names such as Infosys
+Those inflows, in turn, have helped emerging-markets stocks rapidly increase in value.
+Even the plain-Jane Vanguard Emerging Markets Index, a megacap-focused collection of international names such as Cemex

 Which brings us to the present

-As a result of all of that love that's been showered on emerging markets this year, stocks in this market segment are generally now expensive.
-So if you take your cue today from what others are doing and blindly buy emerging markets today, you may be dooming yourself to bad returns.
+As a result of all of that love that's been showered on emerging markets, stocks in this market segment are generally expensive now.
+So if you take your cue today from what others are doing and blindly buy emerging markets, you may be dooming yourself to bad returns.